gottagofaster236/SonicVisualSplit/README.md

 ## System requirements
 Required OS version is **Windows 10 64-bit** (2016's Anniversary Update or newer).

+You have to have the latest version of [LiveSplit](http://livesplit.org/downloads/) installed.

 If you want to record (or stream) your game footage, you have to have [OBS Studio](https://obsproject.com/) (or other streaming software) installed.

 ## Installation